TreacherousNexus/mastodome/README.md

 * TODO : ADD FEATURES
 * Now provided under BSD-style license (see `LICENSE.TXT`)
 * Runs on Python3 instead of Python2
+* Overhauled credential management
-* Fetches existing login tokens from the local keyring instead of getting a new one each time
+    * Fetches existing login tokens from the local keyring and supports refresh tokens
     * Outputs error message during login via a dialog instead of the debugger
-* Revamped credential storage routines (now supports refresh tokens)
+    * TODO: Supports two-factor authentication

 ## New in previous releases:
 ### 0.1